-Three of our subsidiaries, Avicanna LATAM (100% equity interest), SN (63% equity interest), and SMGH (63.5% equity interest), operate in, and are governed by the laws of, Colombia.
+Two of our subsidiaries, Avicanna LATAM (100% equity interest) and SMGH (60% equity interest), operate in, and are governed by the laws of, Colombia.
 Our Colombian subsidiaries are separate and distinct legal entities but Avicanna is nevertheless exposed to significant political risk resulting from operations in Colombia.
 In particular, operations in Colombia may be severely impacted by the changing political and legal landscape (described in greater below).
 These risks may have a significant impact on the ability of Avicanna to carry on business operations.
 As well, any structure that separates the Board from operating subsidiaries may present challenges for the Board in effectively directing the decision making of the applicable subsidiary.
 Key operating decisions may be made at lower levels of the corporate hierarchy without being communicated to the Board for its consideration.
 Our corporate structure involving Colombian subsidiaries may also make it more difficult for the Board to fully understand the risks associated with each subsidiary.